red-panda-productions/SDALib/README.md

 # SDALib

 A framework to create AI for assisted cars for Linux (64 bit) and Windows (32 bit) in C++ and Python.
 This library can connect to the [DAISI](https://github.com/red-panda-productions/DAISI) simulation to adjust the controls of the human player in the simulation.
-The AI (currently) has full access to edit steer, acceleration and brake of the car.
+The AI (currently) has access to edit steer, acceleration and brake of the car, but can be constrained by DAISI.

 ## Download